Gardening Shopping Finance Family

 These were giant so we cooked them for 40 minutes.

-Hi, my name is Susan I am an artist and spend time each week in my studio (bedroom) oil painting.
-I am a mother of four and a grandmother to 5 and that, along with my husband and 2 dogs, take up my most of my time.
-I am a side-tracked Home Executive and I had the privilege of being a stay –at-home mom so, you might say that my passion is the home and making a haven for those I love.
+Hi, I’m Susan, a mother of four and a grandmother to 5 and that, along with my husband and 2 dogs, take up my most of my time.
+I am a side-tracked Home Executive.
+I had the privilege of being a stay –at-home mom so, you might say that my passion is the home and making a haven for those I love.

 Susan is so beautiful!
 I love love love this recipe.
 Its the only thing my husband says he can cook.
 We call it his lie meal.